twobulls/easy-genomics/README.md

 ## Installation Quick Start Guide

-The configuration deployment consists of five steps:
+The configuration deployment consists 3 simple steps:

 1. Configure the AWS Credentials on your local machine.
 2. Configure the `easy-genomics.yaml` shared settings and back-end specific settings.
-3. Deploy the Easy Genomics back-end logic.
+3. Deploy the Easy Genomics.
-4. Configure the `easy-genomics.yaml` front-end specific settings, including details generated from the previous step.
-5. Deploy the Easy Genomics front-end logic.

 Skip to [Configuration and Installation](#configuration-and-installation) section if you already have satisfied the [Prerequisites and Preparation](#prerequisites-and-preparation) tasks below.